jjwithanr/obsidian_bible_study/docs/New Testament/John/John8.md

 #### v.47
 >He who belongs to God hears what God says.
 The reason you do not hear is that you do not belong to God."

+Jesus closed the argument by repeating that the Jews refused to hear him because they did not belong to God.
+Their bitterness toward him and their obtuseness toward his teaching contradicted their spiritual claims.
+#merrillctenney

 #### v.51
 >I tell you the truth, if anyone keeps my word, he will never see death."